 Trump’s Rushmore trip draws real and figurative fireworks

 SIOUX FALLS, S.D.
-(AP) — President Donald Trump will begin his Independence Day weekend on Friday with a patriotic display of fireworks at Mount Rushmore before a crowd of thousands, but even in a part of the country where many remain supportive of the president, the event has drawn controversy and protests.
+(AP) — President Donald Trump will begin his Independence Day weekend on Friday with a patriotic display of fireworks at Mount Rushmore, an event expected to draw thousands where masks and social distancing aren’t required as coronavirus cases spike across the country.

+Trump is expected to speak at the event, which has issued 7,500 tickets to watch fireworks that he says will be a “display like few people have seen.”

 Republican Gov. Kristi Noem, a Trump ally, has said social distancing won’t be required during the event and masks will be optional.
 Event organizers will provide masks to anyone who wants them and plan to screen attendees for symptoms of COVID-19.